People / Graduate Students

 Early and silent cinema, media archaeology, history of science and technology, history of cartography, world's fairs and expositions

-Patrick Ellis is a Mellon / ACLS Dissertation Fellow and PhD candidate.
-He is finishing his dissertation, Aeroscopics: Cartographic Spectacles from Panorama to Film, which provides a media archeology of the aerial view in the era prior to commonplace flight.
-His interests beyond the history of film include the histories of science, technology, and medicine.
-Ellis co-organized the Second International Berkeley Conference on Silent Cinema, On Location, and the workshop Reproduction on Film at Cambridge University.
-He has published in Early Popular Visual Culture and has work forthcoming in Cinema Journal and Reproduction: From Antiquity to the Present Day (Cambridge).
-He has also written essays and reviews for The Times Literary Supplement, N+1, the New Museum's Rhizome, and Millennium Film Journal, among many others.
+Patrick Ellis received his PhD in 2017, and is now a Marion L. Brittain Fellow in the School of Literature, Media, and Communication at the Georgia Institute of Technology.
+His book project, Aeroscopics: Media Archaeology of the Bird’s-Eye View, provides a history of aerial vision in the era prior to commonplace flight.
+His interests beyond the history of film include the histories of cartography, medicine, science, and technology.
+He has work published or forthcoming in The British Journal for the History of Science, Cinema Journal, Early Popular Visual Culture, and Imago Mundi.
+He has also written essays and reviews for The Times Literary Supplement, N+1, and Millennium Film Journal, among others.
 Ellis has curated silent film programs for the Pacific Film Archive, the Wolfsonian Museum, and Cambridge University.
-He has received awards named for Parker Tyler and J. B. Harley, and his research has been supported by SSHRC, NEH, and the Wellcome Trust.
+He has received awards named for Parker Tyler and J. B. Harley, and his research has been supported by ACLS, the Mellon Foundation, NEH, and the Wellcome Trust.